AneeshBose/OCRHackathon/README.md

   -  If you wish to export the response from our custom OCR API as a JSON, hit on 'Export JSON'.
 After successfully submitting the form, you will be redirected to the requisition form’s upload / search page.
   -  To search for a patient, use the patient ID or MRN as the primary key.
 While you are on the preview page, one can retrieve all the data on the form from the database.

-### Information Needed Form:
+### Processing: Information Needed Form:
-  -  The 'Form 2' button has the provision to process and preview the 'Information Needed' page.
+  -  The "Form 2" button has the provision to process and preview the 'Information Needed' page.
 The supported formats remain the same.
   -  On choosing the file and uploading it, you’ll be redirected to the page where you can make changes and then submit.
   -  One can preview the submitted form using the 'Order number'.
 If no order number is mentioned then the default value will be randomly generated and stored.